 We are constrained to agree with the state that the facts warranted the jury’s conclusion that a common-law marriage is shown.

 Ellison v.
 State, 425 S.W.3d 637 (Tex.App.—Houston [14th Dist.]
 2014) — In separate indictments, Philip Wade Ellison was convicted of continuous violence against the family and adjudicated guilty of continuous violence against the family.
 He was sentenced to five years for each offense, to run concurrently.
-On March 24, 2014, the Fourteenth Court of Appeals affirmed the trial court’s judgment adjudicating guilt in one case and but vacated the trial court’s judgment on the conviction in the other case.
+On March 24, 2014, the Fourteenth Court of Appeals affirmed the trial court’s judgment adjudicating guilt in one case but vacated the trial court’s judgment on the conviction in the other case.
 The Court of Appeals concluded that the conviction and punishment for continuous family violence in one cause clearly involved two instances of assaultive conduct against the alleged victim within a period of 12 months, but the second indictment involved these exact same two instances of bodily-injury assault against his girlfriend, with no indication that a different time period was at issue.

 Hill v.
 State, 455 S.W.3d 271 (Tex.App.—Texarkana [6th Dist.]
 2015) — On January 9, 2015, the Fourteenth Court of Appeals affirmed the conviction of Eric L. Hill, based on allegations that he had done violence to his girlfriend on three occasions within 12 continuous months.
 Hill’s appeal contended that there was insufficient evidence to sustain his conviction and that the jury charge failed to require the jurors to return a unanimous verdict.
 The Court of Appeals adopted the reasoning in continuous sexual abuse cases and applied it in continuous family violence cases to conclude that “there was sufficient evidence to prove all three of the allegations.”

 Texas 911& Kari’s Law — Visit the local Texas 911 website and learn what direct access to 911 means.
-Learn about Kari’s law and how 911 users no longer have to dial an initial number, digit, prefix or other access number or code before dialing.
+Learn about Kari’s law and how 911 users no longer have to dial an initial number, digit, prefix, or other access number or code before dialing.

-Commission on State Emergency Communications — Visit the Commission on State Emergency Communications (CSEC) website and read more on state’s authority on emergency communications.
+Commission on State Emergency Communications — Visit the Commission on State Emergency Communications (CSEC) website and read more on the state’s authority on emergency communications.
 Learn about the 12 CSEC members who represent various public and private sector interests, and how the members are appointed.

 Garcia v.
 State, No. 08-03-00382-CR (Tex.
 App.
 2005) — On August 25, 2005, the Eighth Court of Appeals affirmed the judgment of the trial court in this case of an appellant convicted of interference with child custody.
-The appellant argued that the interference with child custody statute was not applicable in her case because she was the sole managing conservator with legal custody of the child.
+The appellant argued that the interference with the child custody statute was not applicable in her case because she was the sole managing conservator with legal custody of the child.
 The Court overruled that issue, finding that “the plain meaning of the word ‘custody’ in the statute encompasses both the conduct of the managing conservator and the possessory conservator who was awarded visitation rights.”

 Schier v.
 State, No. 14-00-00841-CR (Tex.
 App.
 2001) — On November 1, 2001, the Fourteenth Court of Appeals affirmed the judgment of the trial court in this case of an appellant convicted of interference with child custody.
 The appellant argued that “the trial court reversibly erred in excluding as irrelevant and unfairly prejudicial his testimony regarding reasons why he did not timely return” the child to her mother in violation of a court order and “the trial court’s exclusion of the evidence was harmful because the court instructed the jury on the elements of the necessity defense.”
-The Court found that none of the appellant’s testimony made it any more or less likely that there was an emergency situation which required the appellant to act immediately and there was sufficient evidence that the appellant committed at least part of the offense of interference with child custody by retaining the child in violation of the express terms of the order disposing of the child’s custody.
+The Court found that none of the appellant’s testimony made it any more or less likely that there was an emergency situation that required the appellant to act immediately and there was sufficient evidence that the appellant committed at least part of the offense of interference with child custody by retaining the child in violation of the express terms of the order disposing of the child’s custody.

 Family Violence Strangulation in Texas — Visit the Texas Council on Family Violence’s website and view their reports surrounding assault by strangulation.
 Research the physical and internal signs of suffocation, statistics, and questions used by law enforcement for alleged victims.